 Many people are surprised to learn that snail’s anatomy has parts that are similar to humans.
 After all, snails and humans are so different.
 It might be even hard to think of an animal that is more different than us.
 They are slimy, fragile, small and slow.
 While we are relatively strong, adaptable and fast evolving.

-In order to understand the anatomy of a basic land snail we can look on a land snail from the outside to the inside.
+In order to understand the anatomy of a basic land snail we can look at the following land snail anatomy diagram from the outside to the inside.

-The external shell is one of the first things you notice about the snail.
+The snail’s shell is one of the first things you notice about the snail.
 It is also the main difference between a snail and its close family relative, the slug.

 Different species have different shells.
 They are different in size, color and shape.
 But they all have a spiral design made of several whorls and consist mostly from calcium.

 Snails are born with a small transparent shell.
 A baby snail will have a shell with only one whorl.
 As he grows up and his body gets bigger, so does its shell.
-The shell will add more and more whorls to fit the snail’s body.
+They will add more and more whorls to fit the snail’s body.